LagunaISW/wp-masquerade/readme.txt

 == Description ==

-Allow Administrators to masquerade as other users of the same site.
-Adds a dropdown selection box to the admin bar as well as individual links in the dashboard's user view.
+Allow WordPress administrators to masquerade as other users on their site.
+Adds a dropdown select box to the admin bar as well as individual links in the dashboard's user view.
+WP Masquerade also allows the user to revert back to their previous session for easy return to the admin user.

+Thanks to JR King (castle-creative.com) for the initial development of the plugin was forked from.

 == Installation ==